microsoft/CameraTraps/api/batch_processing/README.md

 # Detector batch processing API user guide

 We offer a service for processing a large quantity of camera trap images using our [MegaDetector](https://github.com/Microsoft/CameraTraps#megadetector) by calling an API, documented here.
+The output is most helpful for separating empty from non-empty images based on some detector confidence threshold that you select, and putting bounding boxes around animals so that manual review can proceed faster.

 You can process a batch of up to 2 million images in one request to the API.
-If in addition you have some images that are labeled, we can evaluate the performance of the MegaDetector on your labeled images (not documented here).
+If in addition you have some images that are labeled, we can evaluate the performance of the MegaDetector on your labeled images (see [3.
+Post processing tools](#3-post-processing-tools)).

+If you would like to try automating species identification as well, we can train a project-specific classifier based on the output of this detector API and the labels you provide.
+The species classification predictions will be added to the detector API output json file.

 All references to "container" in this document refer to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) containers.

 ## 1. Processing time